-\begin{example}{\bf \textit{(Strong connectivity alone is not sufficient for agreement reachability on arbitrary weights)}} Assume that a network of $n=3$ agents is interested in agreeing on a space with $k=2$ by using a non-complete communication graph~$\mc G$.
-By using Lemma~\ref{lem:spectralPropertiesA}, when the set of agents is agreement reachable on arbitrary weights, the following condition holds:
+\begin{example}{\bf \textit{(Strong connectivity is not sufficient for agreement on arbitrary weights)}} Assume that a network of $n=3$ agents is interested in agreeing on a space with $k=2$ by using a non-complete communication graph~$\mc G$.
+By using Lemma~\ref{lem:spectralPropertiesA}, the agents are agreement reachable on arbitrary weights only if:

-for some $\beta$ such that $\Re (\beta) <0$ and some $T\in \real^{3\times 3}$ invertible.
-Since $\mc G$ is non-complete by assumption, at least one of the entries of $A$ must be identically zero, and thus, since $A$ is a rank-$1$ matrix by~\eqref{eq:auxChoiceA}, at least one of its rows or columns must be identically zero; this implies that $\mc G$ cannot be strongly connected.
-By application of~\cite[Cor~4.5]{FB:19}, we find that at least one of the rows or columns of $W=\lim_{t \rightarrow \infty }e^{At}$ must be identically zero.
-In summary, we have found that the agents are globally $2$-agreement reachable on arbitrary weights only if $\mc G$ is the complete graph.
-Notice, however, that the set of agents can be globally agreement reachable on \textit{some} weights (precisely,~$W$ must have an identically zero row or column).~ \QEDB\end{example}
+for some $\beta$ such that $\Re (\beta) <0$ and some $T\in \real^{3\times 3}$.
+By~\eqref{eq:auxChoiceA}, $A$ must be a rank-one matrix and, since $\mc G$ is not complete, at least one of the entries of $A$ must be identically zero.
+These two properties imply that at least one of the rows or columns of $A$ must be identically zero, and thus that $\mc G$ cannot be strongly connected.
+Since $\mc G$ is not strongly connected, by~\cite[Cor~4.5]{FB:19} at least one of the rows or columns of $W=\lim_{t \rightarrow \infty }e^{At}$ must be identically zero.
+In summary, we have found that the agents are globally $2$-agreement reachable on arbitrary weights only if $\mc G$ is the complete graph. \QEDB\end{example}

-The above discussion highlights a fundamental difference between consensus and agreement protocols: agreement algorithms require communication digraphs with higher connectivity as compared to consensus algorithms.
-Intuitively, this is not surprising as agreement protocols seek to compute multiple independent quantities using the same communication volume (cf. Fig.~\ref{fig:communicationComplexity}).
-The following remark shows that strong connectivity remains a necessary assumption for agreement.

-\begin{remark}{\bf \textit{(Necessity of strong connectivity)}} When $\mc G$ is not strongly connected, then for any $A$ that is consistent with $\mc G$ at least one of the entries of the matrix exponential $W=\lim_{t \rightarrow \infty }e^{At}$ is identically zero (this follows by recalling that $e^{At} = \sum_{i=0}^\infty \frac{A^i t^i}{i !}$ and from~\cite[Cor~4.5]{FB:19}).
-Thus, when $\mc G$ is not strongly connected, the set of agents is not globally agreement reachable on arbitrary weights. \QEDB\end{remark}

-Motivated by the above findings, in the remainder of this paper we make the following necessary assumption.
+We will thus make the following necessary assumption.

-\begin{assumption}{\bf \textit{(Strong connectivity)}} The communication digraph $\mc G$ is strongly connected. \QEDB\end{assumption} }
+\begin{assumption}{\bf \textit{(Strong connectivity)}} The communication digraph $\mc G$ is strongly connected. \QEDB\end{assumption}